natcap/invest.users-guide/source/crop_production.rst

 1. **Workspace Folder**  The selected folder is used as the workspace where all intermediate and final output files will be written.
 If the selected folder does not exist, it will be created.
 If datasets already exist in the selected folder, they will be overwritten.

-2. **Results Suffix (Optional)**  This text will be appended to the end of the output files to help seperate outputs from multiple runs.
+2. **Results Suffix (Optional)**  This text will be appended to the end of the output 'yield' folders to help seperate outputs from multiple runs.

 3. **Land-Use/Land-Cover Map (Raster)**  A GDAL-supported raster representing a crop management scenario.
 Each cell value in the raster should be a valid integer code that corresponds to a crop in the Crop Lookup Table CSV file.